carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### Stop recording

-Use `Ctrl+C` or quit the terminal.
+A timeout can be added to the script.
+Right now, use `Ctrl+C` or quit the terminal to finish it.
 The script will stop the recorder, destroy the sensor and the ego vehicle, and finish.

 ```py
 finally: